A Century of Love: A Wedding Exhibit

 For those unfamiliar, poor farms were institutions created to house people experiencing poverty, disability, illness, old age, or other forms of social marginalization.
 Though they once existed in many communities throughout Nova Scotia, their stories are often overlooked or forgotten today.
 This project aims to explore not only the history of these institutions, but also the lives of the people who lived and worked within them.

 “Forgotten Voices” is a multifaceted project that includes the development and launch of a new public exhibition here at the Kings County Museum, the identification and publication of archival records related to poor farms on MemoryNS, and the installation of QR codes at grave sites linking visitors to a new informational webpage about the history of these institutions.
-Additionally, Kaleigh has created educational materials and digital content designed to help share this difficult but important history.
+Additionally, Kaleigh has created educational materials and digital content designed to help hour to mingle, share stories and memories, and explore the exhibition.

 The Bishop Clock